guaguila/CLive2022_DEVWKS-3240/README.md

 For the sake of brevity, we will just take care of the following aspects of this configuration: 1) the GNXI switch configuration and 2) the certificate provision on the VM.

-## 1-GNXI configuration on the Catalyst 9300
+## GNXI configuration on the Catalyst 9300

 The output will look similar to the below screenshot: